 For business reasons, you have to make up your mind about what genre your book will be in before you write, and certainly before it is published.
 It’s a fact of writing life that you have to write with a genre in mind, because the genre is tied to the audience for your book.
 If the audience for your book is not clearly defined, it can be hard to market/sell.
 And most of us write knowing we need our books to sell, even though deep down inside we all wish we could write simply for the pleasure of writing.

 It’s a slippery slope; a tough row to hoe, as my mother (who was an avid gardener) used to say.
 Making up your mind about how you want to structure your novel about a romantic relationship is difficult for many reasons.
-I admit that I chickened out a bit with my first novel, Silver, Currents of Change, by Beax Rivers (my pen name).
-While I still believe it is a good-to-great first novel (and many of my readers have affirmed this belief for me), I have to say that I chose not follow my heart completely with it.
+I admit that I chickened out a bit with my first novel, Silver, Waves of Turbulence, by Sallie Beatrice (my first and middle names).
+While I still believe it is a good-to-great first novel (and many of my readers have affirmed this belief), I have to say that I chose not to follow my heart completely with it.
 I listened to the advice of some professional editors who felt I should tailor it more to the Romance formula, even though I did not set out to write a "pure" Romance novel.
 Even listening to advice, I still followed my passion and included in my first novel many of the hardest questions that I feel must be asked when someone is faced with a situation such as the one that faces my protagonist.

-I hadn't planned on following a formula with the writing of any of the books in my collection that I call “Tales from the Quarters.”
+I hadn't planned on following a prescribed formula in the writing of any of the books in my collection that I call “Living in Color.”
 My idea was simply to write interesting books that had a story about romance.
-To present strong and compelling story lines set in the contemporary South where now many of the walls once separating the races are finally beginning to tumble down.
-I decided it would be the mission of Beax Rivers, the novelist in me, to present African-American women and men in novels featuring a variety of unexpected settings, situations, and circumstances, while creating complex characters and plots that I hoped would attract a broad audience simply because the stories were damned good.
+To present strong and compelling storylines set in the contemporary South where now many of the walls once separating the races are finally beginning to tumble down.
+I decided it would be the mission of SB Middlebrook, when it comes to the novelist in me, to present African-American women and men in novels featuring a variety of unexpected settings, situations, and circumstances while creating complex characters and plots that I hoped would attract a broad audience simply because the stories were damned good.

-Silver, the first novel in my color-coded collection, is about a big old, hot and juicy black/white interracial romance.
+Silver, the first novel in my color-coded collection, is about what appears to be a big old, hot, juicy black/white interracial romance.
 Only it's not.
 Well, not exactly.
 It is also about the "waves of turbulence" that come in sunami-size tidal waves when someone brings a non-black love interest into a family where none have ever been brought before.
-And even though I'm happy with it and I still love reading it, I’ll say once again that I did not set out to write a pure Romance novel, and I don't think it falls gently into that category.
-It is a story about Zarah, a young African American woman who has very light skin, and it introduces the idea of "colorism" that still plagues black and white and other communities of our nation and our world.
+And even though I'm happy with Silver and I still love reading it, I’ll say once again that I did not set out to write a pure Romance novel, and I don't think it falls gently into that category.
+It is a story about Zarah, a young black woman who has very light skin, and it introduces the idea of "colorism" that still plagues black and white and other communities of our nation and our world.
 Zarah, my protagonist, had to fight all her life because even though she is "black," in grade school she was bullied about having "white" features.
-Light tan skin, light brown hair, and grey eyes is what kids saw when they looked at her, and to them, she looked white.
+Light tan skin, light brown hair, and grey eyes are what kids saw when they looked at her, and to them, she looked white.
 So, Zarah grew up hating all things white because it was the white part of her heritage that did not fit in, inside the world she loved; her world.
-When she went to college to an HBCU (a historically black school), she becomes outspoken and strong, for the first time in her life.
-She finds her voice and becomes editor of her college newspaper, and she creates a strong identity for herself as a black woman, on campus and beyond.
-Then, when she lands the internship of her dreams, she ends up falling in love with a man who everyone sees as a white man, even though she never dreamed she could fall for, a white man! (more at beaxrivers.com).
+When she went to college at an HBCU (a historically black school), she becomes outspoken and strong, for the first time in her life.
+She finds her voice and becomes the editor of her college newspaper, and she creates a strong identity for herself as a black woman, on campus and beyond.
+Then, when she lands the internship of her dreams, she ends up falling in love with a man who everyone sees as a white man, even though she never dreamed she could fall for any white man.

 Silver does not feel like a formula romance novel.
 Don’t get me wrong, I love to read romance novels.
 In fact, I’ve been a voracious reader of them most of my life, and I even became inspired to pursue my new avocation as a novelist based on the work of many writers of the Romance genre.
 Still, I never set out to write pure Romance.
 Why?
 Because it’s hard for me to say what I feel I want and need to say inside the somewhat rigid confines of the “Romance formula."
 Take a look, below, at the “plot formula” for the pure Romance genre.
 Traditional Romance novels are plotted using a formula that follows a set order that goes something like: